KurtJFoster/kurtrek/README.md

 And that's it.
 Don't be too overwhelmed if you are!

-The documentation on kurtrek.com will allow you to follow along and i'm here to assist you if you need any help!
+The documentation on [Kurtrek.com](https://kurtrek.com/ "Heading link") will allow you to follow along, and i'm here to assist you if you need any help!

 > Feel free to email me at _**fostkurt@gmail.com**_